|

 She took a step backwards, her hands spread on the uncanny

 middle, and the timber and plaster had mellowed.
-S
+She went up

 panes.
 She saw that it was summer out there.
 The flowerbeds were